Wednesday, March 19, 2008

 Break

-• Pierre Senellart: Using CRF's for generating automatically wrappers for hidden web databases.
+• Pierre Senellart: Using CRFs for generating wrappers automatically for hidden web databases.
 Using a tree-based probabilistic model to model dependencies between annotations and assumes conditional independence.
 Using an iterative approach for enriching the description of the wrappers.
 Identifies types of important entities, learns how they are connected and constructs a wrapper.

 • Ihab Ilyas: Uncertainty-aware top-K. Generate possible worlds for the instantiation of each relation, and compute the probability of each world.
 For example, in an information extraction scenario, we can define probability of existence for each tuple, and define the possible "world instantiations" of the relation, together with some "world probability".
 Now when we want to generate the most probable world, we can take either a Maximum Likelihood approach and return the most probable world, or take a Bayesian approach and integrate across worlds.
 One issue is how to do the integration efficiently and the presented research describes a few algorithms under different scenarios.